IsaacHair/map25.2/lunar_programs_1/readme.txt

 Version 0:
 This is basically just a copy of lunar_0_11 but without timewarp and with 32 bit precision and MUCH slower accelerations.

+Note that this version CURRENTLY DOES NOT WORK.